nopara73/CoinShuffleReview/README.md

 In CCJ the server can easily build the transaction in an optimal way, but CS++ needs to come to decentralized consensus.

 ## Would replacing DM with Tor is possible and would it make it simpler?
+### Notes
+If solely relying on Tor/I2P is allowed it seems to me DM is unnecessary even from a performance point of view, since in order to hide IPs, the scheme should rely on Tor/I2P anyway, therefore DM's speed would not add much if anything.
+Eg. Tor identity change with new stream happens quite fast.
+Also I think multiple Tor addresses can be served by one machine, however at this point I'm not sure how likely a connection between them can be exposed or if it's necessary to CS++ in the first place.

 ## Can blind signatures improve upon CS++?